 --extsizeoption of MACS2), or extend them to the average length calculated from the properly paired alignments.
 Here is an example command, using the "extend to average length" option (

 module load ATAC-seq samtools view -h <BAM> | SAMtoBED -i - -o <BED> -x -v

 The output from SAMtoBED is a BED file that should be analyzed by MACS2 with

 (Note that the BEDTools program bamtobed program cannot be used here, since its output is in a nonstandard BED format that MACS2 cannot analyze.)

 In deciding among these analysis options, it may help to consider the counts produced by Bowtie2, which indicate how many alignments fall into each category.
-For example, if most of the reads were aligned in proper pairs, it may be sufficient to use option #2.
-On the other hand, option #3 is preferred if a substantial fraction of the reads are singletons.
+For example, if most of the reads are aligned in proper pairs, it may be sufficient to use option #2.
+On the other hand, option #3 is preferred if a substantial fraction of the reads consists of singletons.

 In addition to the analysis mode explained above, MACS2 has a number of parameters and options to set.
 Here are a few to consider:

 ||Name of the sample.
 The output files will be named using the specified string as the prefix.|

 ||Effective genome size, i.e. the size of the organism’s genome that can be analyzed (not including Ns, repetitive sequences, etc.).
 This will be less than the actual genome size.
 Parameters are provided for some model organisms, and the default value is